 But he isn’t a typical kid in so many ways and I don’t think I want him to be.

-Noah beats to his own drum- he is a typical kid in “society’s definition,” but he has his own unique characteristics that make him, him.
-But, isn’t that what we want- for our kids to be their own person?
+Noah beats to his own drum.
+He is a typical kid by society’s definition, but he has his own unique characteristics that make him, him.
+But, isn’t that what we want?
+For our kids to be their own person?

-I think I worried so much during his infancy about hitting each milestone- getting him involved in every possible class or activity offered for him- I had to keep up with the pressures surrounding being a mom, and ensuring that my child would be offered the same experiences as my fellow moms- the pressure grew and grew.
+I think I worried so much during his infancy about hitting each milestone.
+Getting him involved in every possible class or activity offered to him.
+I had to keep up with the pressures surrounding being a mom, and ensuring that my child would be offered the same experiences as my fellow moms.
+The pressure grew and grew.

 But then, this amazing thing happened.

-Struggling with this idea that this is her story, it finally dawned on me- isn’t our life, our family- just as valuable as a “typical” one?
+Struggling with the idea that this is her story, it finally dawned on me.
+Isn’t our life, and our family just as valuable as a “typical” one?

-I am appreciative of understanding what is considered to be “normal”- because as I have grown as an adult, a mom, a friend, a wife, a daughter- I don’t want that for any of us.
+I am appreciative of understanding what is considered to be “normal” because as I have grown as an adult, a mom, a friend, a wife, and a daughter, I don’t want that for any of us.
 Because…what is normal?
 What is typical?
 And who truly decides that?

 So, just maybe that thing that has been lying dormant inside of me, has been this awakening that I needed.